 There were many variations.
 Some had rollers that were nickel-plated or steel-coated.

-More elaborate Biscuit Brakes that beat the dough made an awful racket.
+More elaborate biscuit brakes that beat the dough could be very noisy.

 Many people made their own in the 1900s from converted washing machines.